GurneeshBudhiraja/RAG-n-ROLL-Hackathon/README.md

-# Kisan Sahayak: Your Digital Companion for Agriculture 🌾
+# Farmer AI: Your Digital Companion for Agriculture 🌾

 **Built for the RAG 'n' ROLL Amp up Search with Snowflake & Mistral Hackathon**